Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 You don’t need to open multiple apps to connect with potential leads and clients.
 Instead, with Kommo, you can access all their chats on different social media platforms in one place, experiencing easy and quick communication.
 Also, Kommo has a built-in messenger, facilitating easy communication and collaboration among team members.

-You might have decided that one channel is right for you, but don’t get stuck with it.
-Experiment with a few channels to see which ones deliver the best results.
+You might have decided that one communication channel is right for you, but don’t get stuck with it.
+Experiment and see if you can’t harness further communication channel benefits by broadening your scope.

 For instance, depending on the urgency of your message, you may want to use instant messaging or opt for an even quicker medium like SMS.
 But there’s no guarantee that these channels will work better than, say, video conferencing.